TumzeeAnalyst/SQL-Project-Layoffs/EDA.md

 # EXPLORATORY DATA ANALYSIS
+### PROJECT OVERVIEW
-### This is the exploratory data analysis of the dataset using MySQL server
+This is the exploratory data analysis of the dataset using MySQL server